mcd500/arduino-commandliners/README.md

 ## Configuring Makefile for target development board  <a id="Makefile-dev-baords"></a>

-These are the lines to match the dev boards I have tested on AVR.
-For 3.3V 8MHz models, change the 'AVR_FREQ ?= 16000000L' to '8000000L'.
+These are the lines to match the dev boards, which I have tested on AVR.
+For 3.3V 8MHz models, change the `AVR_FREQ ?= 16000000L` to `8000000L`.

 * Uno 5V 16MHz
 ```